CpSquared/PSD_gggH1L/README.md

 # PSD_gggH1L
 Numerical Evaluation of the Amplitude for gg->gH process at 1-Loop LO using pySecDec

+Project_Report.pdf = Full report about the procedure for this project

 gggH1L = Contains all the files Necessary for the Numerical Evaluation of the required Amplitude with pySecDec

 Output_Summary_MgggH1L.txt  =  Sample Terminal Output for the amplitude at two different set of run points